apache/drill/_docs/connect-a-data-source/070-hive-storage-plugin.md

 The Hive metastore configuration is embedded within the Drill process.
 Configure an embedded metastore only in a cluster that runs a single Drillbit and only for testing purposes.
 Do not embed the Hive metastore in production systems.

-Provide the metastore database configuration settings in the Drill Web UI.
+Provide the metastore database configuration settings in the Drill Web Console.
 Before you configure an embedded Hive metastore, verify that the driver you use to connect to the Hive metastore is in the Drill classpath located in `/<drill installation directory>/lib/.` If the driver is not there, copy the driver to `/<drill installation directory>/lib` on the Drill node.
 For more information about storage types and configurations, refer to ["Hive Metastore Administration"](https://cwiki.apache.org/confluence/display/Hive/AdminManual+MetastoreAdmin).

 To configure an embedded Hive metastore, complete the following
 steps:

-1. In the [Drill Web UI]({{ site.baseurl }}/docs/plugin-configuration-basics/#using-the-drill-web-ui), and select the **Storage** tab.
+1. In the [Drill Web Console]({{ site.baseurl }}/docs/plugin-configuration-basics/#using-the-drill-web-ui), and select the **Storage** tab.
 2. In the disabled storage plugin configurations section, click **Update** next to `hive`.
 3. In the configuration window, add the database configuration settings.